 BA in Art with a Concentration in Fine Art Studio

-The Fine Art Studio concentration (FASC) track provides an opportunity within the liberal arts framework for students to develop skills, experiential practice, and multicultural understanding of studio arts with a fine arts focus.
-A wide variety of courses are offered including basic art skills such as Drawing and Two-Dimensional Design, traditional art history surveys, and upper-level Studio Art courses in Painting, Printmaking, Photography, Ceramics, Digital Art, and Fiber Arts.
+The Fine Art Studio concentration (FASC) track provides an opportunity within the liberal arts framework for students to develop skills, experiential practice and multicultural understanding of studio arts with a fine arts focus.
+A wide variety of courses are offered including basic art skills such as Drawing and Two-Dimensional Design, traditional art history surveys and upper-level Studio Art courses in Ceramics, Digital Art, Fiber Art, Painting, Photography and Printmaking.

 Additional Information for Art Majors:

 The Art Department's "Visiting Artist" series as well as our regular Exhibitions of renowned Artists in our various Galleries expose Art Majors to current trends in regional, national and international art.
 Students can work "one-on-one" with internationally-renowned, art "professionals" (such as artists, curators, art historians and critics) to gain feedback and to make valuable contacts.

 The Art Department encourages Art Majors to include at least one summer semester to Study Abroad (recommended-not required) in Montepulciano (Italy), Madrid (Spain), Paris, Bahamas, etc. (Scholarships and other funding sources are available.)